ZLoverty/DE/README.md

 - [ ] temporal autocorrelation
 - [ ] better illustrate velocity profile
 - [ ] PIV movies
+- [ ] How much does optical distortions of images affect the PIV analysis?
+(Vladescu et al. 2014)
+- [ ]

 ### Experiment
 - [ ] Compare bacterial motility in MB with and without L-serine, especially long time.